jakecarlson1/debug-demo/README.md

 # Debugging Demo
 A simple project to be used to demonstrate basic debugging in Qt Creator.

-1. Open project in QTC
+1. Open project in QtC
 2. Set a breakpoint in the `push_back` loop.
 3. Run the project in debug.
 4. Open `my_vec` in the memory window.
 Set the display value for data to array of length 10.